 We ended up spending a ton of time staring at the map, unable to find it.
-Eventually we found a tram map and were able to figure out where it was, but we really could not figure out how the tram system worked.
+Eventually we found a tram map and were able to find where it was, but we really could not figure out how the tram system worked.
 We’ve been spoiled by Paris’ Metro system and the ease and frequency of maps!
 We took a wild guess and got on a tram.

 At this point we were also really cold.
 I was losing feeling in my feet.
-I was still extremely thirsty, as I had not found a place to refill my water bottle (water fountains don’t exist in Europe for some reason.)
+I was still extremely thirsty, as I had not found a place to refill my water bottle (water fountains don’t exist in Europe for some reason).
 After a lot of waiting, we finally got in!
 The museum is one I definitely would recommend.
 Despite my extremely tired, wet, cold state, I still had it in me to appreciate some art.

 After the museum we were so ready to just collapse, but we still had around 2 hours before we were going to meet Matt.
 We got some food and then I somehow managed to navigate us on the trams back to the Centraal Station so that we could get our luggage out of the lockers, and then from there to where we were staying with Matt.
 I honestly could not tell you how I figured it out.
 I think it was a string of lucky guesses.

-We had great timing, because as soon as we stood in front of their apartment building, unsure of which was theirs, Matt’s wife Frances walked up with their dog, Starr, and let us up.
+We had great timing, because as soon as we stood in front of their apartment building, unsure of which was theirs, Matt’s wife Frances walked up with their dog, Starr, and let us in.
 We were finally able to sit down and drink some much-needed glasses of water.
 We talked with Matt and Frances for a while, who told us some interesting things about living there.
 For instance, as we had noticed, the Dutch love to speak English to the point that Matt (not a native Dutch-speaker) said his Dutch is not good because he speaks English at home, work, and people speak it socially as well.
 Just one of the many differences between Amsterdam and Paris!
 We went up to our rooms to settle in while they ordered “New York Style” pizza.
 I’m pretty sure I fell asleep.
 Once the pizza arrived, we sat watching “The Big Bang Theory” while silently devouring our pizza.
 Afterwards we went upstairs and it wasn’t long until we were passed out.

 Saturday morning we planned to start with the Anne Frank house.
 We took some time getting ready, showering (for the first time since Thursday) and eating our leftover pizza from the night before for breakfast.
 Then I used my freshly charged phone to figure out how to get there.
 We had to wait in line, but it was actually not raining so it was pretty nice.
 We waited around an hour and a half, which really wasn’t that bad.

 Afterwards we ate in the museum cafe.
 Shelby got hot chocolate, which looked great.
-She said it was the best she had all weekend (and she had maybe 4 or 5 hot chocolates from Amsterdam to Belgium!)
+She said it was the best she had all weekend, and she had maybe 4 or 5 hot chocolates from Amsterdam to Belgium!
 One thing I’ve noticed in Europe is that unlike in the US, museum cafes are not outrageously expensive and they are usually good quality.
 So, consider fitting them into your eating plans when traveling, since they’re also very convenient and have free bathrooms and indoor seating.

 After shopping we decided to go to the Rijksmuseum, which I really wanted to go to after realizing what it contained.
 However, by the time we got there, everything was closing, it was practically dark, and it started raining again.
 Mind you I don’t think it was even 6:00 PM.
 On a Saturday.
 I’ve been in Europe almost 2 months now and I still can’t get used to their hours!
 We were pretty disappointed, but there was nothing for us to do at that point except go back to Matt’s.
 We dropped off our bags and relaxed a bit before deciding to go out to eat at this Mexican place I looked up.
 It turned out to be amazing!
 It’s called Los Pilones, and they have three locations in Amsterdam, so if you’re ever there I highly recommend it!

 The Eurolines bus was not nearly as nice as the Megabus, despite having TVs.
-The bathroom was completely not functional, and the seats weren't as comfortable.
+The bathroom was completely not functional, and the bus seats weren’t as comfortable.
 I stared at the bouncing, color-changing DVD symbol on the TV screen until I fell asleep.
-It poured the entire bus ride, but by the time we got to Brussels I was hopeful it wouldn't rain too much.
+It poured the entire bus ride, but by the time we got to Brussels I was hopeful it wouldn’t rain too much.
 We arrived around 11:30 AM.
 Determined not to make the mistakes we made in Amsterdam, our first priority after getting off the bus was to put our things in a locker.
-Then, I found an ATM (I ran out of cash the day before) and then proudly used some French to get day passes for the public transportation and maps of both the city and the metro system.
-Off to a far better start than Amsterdam AND having a working phone with Google Maps, we headed down to the Metro towards Brussels' Grand Place.
-The Metro there is much more similar to Paris, and is actually in some ways nicer, though it's probably also newer.
+Then, I found an ATM (I ran out of cash the day before), and proudly used some French to get day passes for the public transportation and maps of both the city and the metro system.
+Off to a far better start than Amsterdam AND having a working phone with Google Maps, we headed down to the Metro towards Brussels’ Grand Place.
+The Metro there is very similar to Paris’, and is actually in some ways nicer, though it’s probably also newer.
 It is somehow really calm and clean.

 The Grand Place in Brussels really caught us off guard.
-We approached it from a tiny side street, and as we walked further in, we incrementally kept saying 'woah" as we noticed more and more of what was there.
+We approached it from a tiny side street, and as we walked further in, we incrementally kept saying “woah” as we noticed more and more of what was there.
 We spent a while kind of spinning around and staring at all the buildings.
 Then it started raining.
 It was a different rain than what we had in Amsterdam.
 The drops were less frequent, but heavier.
 There was also a nice, strong wind accompanying it.

 We were really hungry, so our first priority was getting some genuine Belgian waffles.
-We picked a place on the Grand Place and ordered the most extravagant waffles possible along with hot chocolate.
+We picked a place on the Grand Place and ordered the most extravagant waffles possible, along with hot chocolate.
 We had to wait quite a while which was sort of frustrating since we only had a few hours, but it gave us time to plan out and prioritize what we wanted to do.
-Once the waffles arrived we were not disappointed.
-They were pretty much the best thing I've eaten since coming to Europe.
+Once the waffles arrived, we were not disappointed.
+They were pretty much the best thing I’ve eaten since coming to Europe!